jamescarver28451-ops/sieve-jcarver/README.md

 ### Approach

-To avoid oversizing the sieve, the implementation uses the standard approximation for the n‑th prime:
+To size the sieve, I use the standard upper‑bound estimate:

 pₙ < n (ln n + ln ln n)

-This ensures the sieve is large enough to contain the n‑th prime without wasting memory.
+That gives a big enough range without wasting memory.

-### Algorithm steps

-1. Convert the 0‑based index to 1‑based for the formula.
-2. Compute the upper‑bound estimate.
-3. Allocate a `Uint8Array` for efficient marking.
-4. Perform a standard Sieve of Eratosthenes.
-5. Count primes until the n‑th one is found.
+The rest is the usual sieve process: mark non‑primes, collect primes, return the nth one.

 ### Complexity

 - **Time:** O(N log log N)
 - **Space:** O(N)

-Where **N** is the size of the sieve determined by the upper‑bound estimate.
+Where N is the size of the sieve based on the estimate above.

 ### Testing